alexdiwa/fun-pass-gen/README.md

 #### Instructions for Use ####

 1. Clone the GitHub repo to your local computer.
+2. Install the required gems listed in the Gemfile.
-2. Open the terminal (CLI) and navigate to the directory fun-pass-gen/src.
+3. Open the terminal (CLI) and navigate to the directory fun-pass-gen/src.
 Run 'ruby index.rb' to start the app.
-3. Pick a path (1 or 2) and follow the question prompts in the terminal.
+4. Pick a path (1 or 2) and follow the question prompts in the terminal.
-4. A password will then be generated after the user successfully answers all the questions, along with a narrative to assist in memory recall.
+5. A password will then be generated after the user successfully answers all the questions, along with a narrative to assist in memory recall.

 #### Screenshots of the App ####